 Comfrey is a tall, easy to care for perennial plant that is often grown simply for its beauty.
 However, comfrey was once grown as a popular medicinal herb.
-We have recently learned that it can be carcinogenic when taken internally, but it is still used as a topical treatment for skin irritations, cuts, sprains and swelling and as livestock feed and making compost.
+Unfortunately, we have recently learned that it can be carcinogenic when taken internally, but it is still used as a topical treatment for skin irritations, cuts, sprains, and swelling.
+It is also used as livestock feed and making compost.

-Comfrey plants shoot up quickly, early in the season, and can easily reach heights of around 5 feet.
+Comfrey plants shoot up quickly, early in the season, and can easily reach heights of around five feet.

 Grow your comfrey in full sun to partial shade, for healthy plants that do not fall over.

-Comfrey flowers bloom late spring / early summer.
+Comfrey flowers bloom late spring or early summer.

 Comfrey makes an interesting focal point in a border and is great for drawing the eye to the back of a border.

-It looks very nice when grown at the ends of vegetable beds and somewhat formally, in the center of a 4-square herb garden.
+It looks very nice when grown at the ends of vegetable beds and somewhat formally, in the center of a four square herb garden.

-The pale flowers and dark green leaves are set off nicely by chartreuse and bright clear yellows, like 'Cripps Golden' Hinoki Falsecypress, Yellow Foxtail Grass (Alopecurus pratensis 'Aureu') or a Canary Creeper Vine running up through it.
+The pale flowers and dark green leaves are set off nicely by chartreuse and bright clear yellows, like Yellow Foxtail Grass (Alopecurus pratensis 'Aureu') or a Canary Creeper Vine running up through it.

-Soil: Comfrey is widely adapted but it will thrive in a rich organic soil.
+Comfrey is widely adapted, but it will thrive in a rich organic soil.
 As with all rapid growers, comfrey needs a lot of nitrogen.
-Comfrey gets all its nitrogen from the soil, so some type of regular organic matter is essential.
-However it is not particular about soil pH.
+Comfrey gets all its nitrogen from the soil, so some regular organic matter is essential.
+However, it is not particular about soil pH.
 A neutral to acidic range of 6.0 - 7.0 is ideal.

 One of the safest and easiest uses of comfrey is as a mulch for other crops.
 Comfrey leaves will slowly release all their nutrients their long tap roots pulled up from the soil.
 The are especially good around plants that like a little extra potassium, like fruits and tomatoes.

-No insects are known to be problems of comfrey.
+No insects are known to be problematic to comfrey.
 There is a comfrey rust that can overwinter in roots and decrease vigor and yield, but it is not common in most areas.